 The only thing is, it won’t just bring up one video with one accent and one voice, but lots of different clips from different films that contain the structure that you want to train your ear with.
 It can be a good idea, but I think it’s better to work on just one video, preferably with one or maybe two speakers so that you don’t have the additional problem of unknown accents or unfamiliar voices.
 It can work, but I think the lack of consistency can be a bit of a problem.

-Until then, please go and watch the clip, rate your understanding, diagnose your problems and have a go at fixing them!
+In this article, we’ve been through how to fix the problems that you’ve diagnosed with a couple of different solutions.
+So please go and watch the clip, rate your understanding, diagnose your problems and have a go at fixing them!